 Leadership and Facilitation

 BCM students are resilient, adaptable, courageous, and resourceful.
-They come to our backcountry trips eager to learn and (sometimes) pretty nervous about the experience.
+They come to our trips eager to learn and (sometimes) pretty nervous about the experience.
 Our instructors guide them in navigating this new experience with joy, compassion, empathy, and deep care.
-It’s important that our instructors have an interest and passion for understanding and addressing outdoor access barriers for communities that have been historically underrepresented in the outdoors.
-And furthermore, have a commitment to the personal and professional exploration of power and privilege, including a willingness to self-reflect, accept and give feedback, and lead with empathy.
+It is important that our instructors have an understanding of barriers to outdoor access that exist for communities that have been historically underrepresented in the outdoors and are capable of addressing those barriers in their work.
+Furthermore, Instructors must have a commitment to self-reflect, accept and give feedback, and lead with empathy.

-Instructors are critical in providing experiences that mitigate the situational and environmental risks inherent in a backcountry trip.
-They understand BCM policies, procedures, and guidelines, and guide the group in proactively following them.
+Instructors are critical in providing experiences that mitigate the situational and environmental risks inherent in backcountry/outdoor trips.
+They understand BCM policies and guidelines and use them to inform group decisions and actions.
 Our instructors are patient and compassionate as they support students and adult participants through mental and physical concerns.
-While there will be other adults on the trip to discuss with, the Instructor serves as the final decision maker for risk management decisions in the field.
+Instructors are responsible for accurately accounting in-the-field near misses and incidents.
+Lead instructors serve as the final decision maker for risk management decisions in the field.

 Outdoor Technical Skills

 BCM delivers programming in diverse course areas across the nation.
 Instructors have prior experience with multi-day overnight, backcountry-based outings and have proven experience and confidence making decisions in sometimes challenging outdoor and remote settings.
 They have competencies in outdoor technical skills such as; navigation, itinerary planning, route selection, cooking/camp stove use, LNT concepts, etc. These serve as a basic foundation that can be built upon through BCM specific learning opportunities.